 The mission is accomplished by the following educational objectives, which describe the career and professional accomplishments we are preparing our graduates to achieve.
-Our graduates shall:
+Our graduates will:

-- 1. Demonstrate an understanding of engineering principles and an ability to solve unstructured engineering problems that will allow them to successfully enter into and advance in the engineering profession; - Demonstrate an appreciation for lifelong learning and for the value of continuing professional development through continual study of the current literature in the field, participation in graduate education, professional education or continuing education opportunities, attainment of professional licensure, or membership in professional societies; - 3.
-Demonstrate an understanding of professional and ethical responsibilities to the profession, society, and the environment incumbent on an engineering professional; - 4.
-Successfully interact with others of different backgrounds, educations, and cultures; - 5.
-Demonstrate effective communication skills in their profession.
+- Be involved in solving unstructured engineering problems within their organization that will allow them to successfully advance in the engineering profession. - Be engaged in lifelong learning and pursue professional development through actions such as persistent study of the current literature in the field, participation in graduate education, professional education or continuing education opportunities, attainment of professional licensure, or membership in professional societies. - 3.
+Be professionally and ethically responsible to the profession, society, and the environment incumbent on an engineering professional. - 4.
+Collaborate successfully and positively on multi-disciplinary, culturally-diverse teams in support of their organizational goals. - 5.
+Communicate effectively in various settings and contexts by activities such as writing technical reports and peer-reviewed articles and presenting at technical interchanges.